-The go-to activity at the Coronado Springs is the Lost City of Cibola pool.
-With a 50-foot replica of a Mayan pyramid, a two-story water slide named the Jaguar Slide and the largest hot tub in Walt Disney World, this pool is a destination.
+The go-to activity at the Coronado Springs is the Lost City of Cibola Pool.
+With a 50-foot replica of a Mayan pyramid, a two-story Jaguar Slide water slide and the largest hot tub in Walt Disney World, this pool is a destination.

 The Coronado Springs Resort offers La Vida Health Club for massages, salon services along with a full range of gym equipment.
 During my stay I walked along the .9-mile jogging trail that rings the 22-acre lake.

-If kids want to ride bikes while staying at the Coronado Springs Resort rent standard bikes at La Marina.
+If kids want to ride bikes check out the Coronado Springs Resort bike rental at La Marina.
 I also found fun four-person surrey bikes.

 For guests desiring a quiet pool environment, I found pools in each of the villages, the Casitas, the Ranchos and the Cabanas.

 As a moderate resort, Coronado Springs Resort offers several restaurants, unlike the Art of Animation Resort, a value resort.